 Before entering your recreational vehicle place your hand in the center of the step assembly.
 Pull the step outwards.
 The step assembly will raise slightly and then out, away from the coach.
 The lower step will unfold 180° to useable position.
 The arm on the step will meet a positive stop.
-Step care ,maintenance and lubrication information will be found in the maintenance manual.
+Step care, maintenance, and lubrication information will be found in the maintenance manual.
+Coaches with straight axles will have double steps.